paralin/starred/README.md

 - [spa5k/esbuild-typescript-library-template](https://github.com/spa5k/esbuild-typescript-library-template) - A template for building a library through typescript and bundling it through esbuild.
 - [ipfs/protons](https://github.com/ipfs/protons) - Protocol Buffers for Node.js and the browser without eval
 - [heineiuo/isomorphic-ws](https://github.com/heineiuo/isomorphic-ws) - Isomorphic implementation of WebSocket (https://www.npmjs.com/package/ws)
+- [saharmor/dalle-playground](https://github.com/saharmor/dalle-playground) - A playground to generate images from any text prompt using Stable Diffusion (past: using DALL-E Mini)
 - [200ok-ch/organice](https://github.com/200ok-ch/organice) - An implementation of Org mode without the dependency of Emacs - built for mobile and desktop browsers
 - [ektogamat/threejs-andy-bolierplate](https://github.com/ektogamat/threejs-andy-bolierplate) - Very simple threejs boilerplate in VanillaJS to start your projects.
 There is only a basic scene, a load model method and a simple webpack.
 - [cnlohr/voxeltastic](https://github.com/cnlohr/voxeltastic) - View 3D Volume with Translucency in WebGL
 - [impress/impress.js](https://github.com/impress/impress.js) - It's a presentation framework based on the power of CSS3 transforms and transitions in modern browsers and inspired by the idea behind prezi.com.
 - [mdn/sw-test](https://github.com/mdn/sw-test) - Service Worker test repository.
 This is a very simple demo to show basic service worker features in action.
 - [hakimel/reveal.js](https://github.com/hakimel/reveal.js) - The HTML Presentation Framework
-- [AudiusProject/audius-protocol](https://github.com/AudiusProject/audius-protocol) - The Audius Protocol - Freedom to share, monetize, and listen to any audio content.
 - [iamkun/dayjs](https://github.com/iamkun/dayjs) - ⏰ Day.js 2kB immutable date-time library alternative to Moment.js with the same modern API
 - [moment/luxon](https://github.com/moment/luxon) - ⏱ A library for working with dates and times in JS
 - [nikitavoloboev/knowledge](https://github.com/nikitavoloboev/knowledge) - Everything I know
 - [json5/json5](https://github.com/json5/json5) - JSON5 — JSON for Humans
 - [mermaid-js/mermaid](https://github.com/mermaid-js/mermaid) - Generation of diagrams like flowcharts or sequence diagrams from text in a similar manner as markdown
+- [serverless-stack/sst](https://github.com/serverless-stack/sst) - 💥 SST makes it easy to build full-stack serverless apps.
 - [handshake-org/hsd](https://github.com/handshake-org/hsd) - Handshake Daemon & Full Node
 - [joewalnes/webconnect](https://github.com/joewalnes/webconnect) - JavaScript APIs to allow web-apps to connect to hardware devices.
 - [joewalnes/reconnecting-websocket](https://github.com/joewalnes/reconnecting-websocket) - A small decorator for the JavaScript WebSocket API that automatically reconnects